jbirddog/blue/tools/bake/README.md

 # Bake

-`bake` is a simplistic and opinionated build tool for Blue programs.
+`bake` is a simplistic and opinionated build tool for Blue programs developed on Linux/x86-64.
 Running `bake` with no parameters or invalid parameters will print its `usage`:

 ```
 $ bake